-The following is a short list of examples of the types of procedures and policies that are part of our larger Risk Management Plans:
+The following is a brief list of examples of the types of procedures and policies that are part of our larger Risk Management Plans:

-- All staff and volunteers have a Criminal Record Check with Vulnerable Sector Screening. - All staff and volunteers have program-appropriate first aid training, with a minimum of Standard First Aid and CPR-C. - Camp Thunderbird sea kayaking programs are led by guides certified by the Sea Kayak Guides Alliance of British Columbia. - The Outdoor Centre and Camp Thunderbird is accredited by the British Columbia Camping Association.
+- All staff and volunteers have a Criminal Record Check with Vulnerable Sector Screening. - All staff and volunteers have program-appropriate first aid training, with a minimum of Standard First Aid and CPR-C. - The Outdoor Centre and Camp Thunderbird is accredited by the British Columbia Camping Association.
 This accreditation ensures compliance with stringent training, health and safety protocols and auditors regularly visit the site for inspections. - Camp Thunderbird cooperates with land managers and permitting authorities. - The Outdoor Centre and Camp Thunderbird are supported by the YMCA-YWCA of Vancouver Island Health and Safety Committee. - The Outdoor Centre and Camp Thunderbird staff team inspects, maintains and reviews all safety equipment, particularly emergency communications devices, regularly. - The Outdoor Centre and Camp Thunderbird staff team reviews all family and staff surveys.